Russell Scott Valentino

 Our students also continue to combine majors and minors across the College of Arts and Sciences and beyond — in anthropology, history, international studies, media, music, political science, and more.
 The historical experiences of the peoples of Central and Eastern Europe frequently enable us to challenge our students to reflect on their own experiences as they develop real-world critical thinking skills and analytic clarity when faced with sometimes clashing ideologies and cultural norms.
 We send them into the world with thorough preparation in the languages and cultures of this immensely rich region, and our alumni include former ambassadors, government analysts, military officers, professional entertainers, translators, scholars, and teachers.

 As always, we want to hear about the accomplishments of our alumni and supporters.
 Please stay in touch.
-If you’ll be in Bloomington over the summer and would like to stop by for a visit, please drop us a line.
+If you’ll be in Bloomington over the coming year and would like to stop by for a visit, please drop us a line.

 Chair, Slavic and East European Languages and Cultures